Derivations and Alberti representations: Abstract

 \section{Abstract}

-We relate generalized Lebesgue decompositions of measures along curve fragments (``Alberti representations'') and Weaver derivations.
+We relate generalized Lebesgue decompositions of measures in terms of curve fragments (``Alberti representations'') and Weaver derivations.
 This correspondence leads to a geometric characterization of the local norm on the Weaver cotangent bundle of a metric measure space $(X,\mu)$: the local norm of a form $df$ ``sees'' how fast $f$ grows on curve fragments ``seen'' by $\mu$.
 This implies a new characterization of differentiability spaces in terms of the $\mu$-a.e.~equality of the local norm of $df$ and the local Lipschitz constant of $f$.
 As a consequence, the ``Lip-lip'' inequality of Keith must be an equality.
 We also provide dimensional bounds for the module of derivations in terms of the Assouad dimension of $X$.
+10pt \emph{MSC:} 53C23, 46J15, 58C20 10pt \emph{Keywords:} Derivation, Lipschitz Algebra, Measurable Differentiable Structure